Refund Policy for Title IV Funds:

 - Academic counseling or advising

-Students who are marked as “never attended” for all of their classes in the term are administratively withdrawn from the University by the Office of the Registrar.
+Students who are marked as “never attended” for all their classes in the term are administratively withdrawn from the University by the Office of the Registrar.
 The students’ courses are deleted (non-punitive) and their financial aid is canceled.
 The student, his/her academic advisor, course instructor(s) and the Financial Aid and Housing Offices are notified of this withdrawal.

 Students who are reported as “never attended” for one or some of their courses (but not all) are assigned a “W” grade for the “never attended” course(s) in the fourth week of class by the Office of the Registrar unless notification via email is received by the Registrar’s Office from the instructor stating the student is now attending class.
 The student, his/her academic advisor, course instructor(s) and the Financial Aid and Housing Offices are notified of this/these course withdrawal(s).

 Students who stop attending classes shall be considered as having been administratively withdrawn and may be required to repay a portion of the federal financial aid for that term.
 Ceasing to attend classes will result in non-passing grades, therefore, it is imperative that the student speak with his/her instructor(s) if personal or academic difficulties are encountered which disrupt class attendance.
 Grades, financial aid, and housing can potentially be affected by dropping out of class(es).
-Early intervention and action reduces complications for all concerned.
+Early intervention and action reduce complications for all concerned.

 At the end of each term, all federal financial aid recipients who receive non-passing grades, “F” and “NC”, are reported to the Office of Financial Aid.
 Financial Aid staff will calculate the Return of Title IV funds amount to be returned to federal financial aid programs, if any, in accordance with federal regulations.
 Any refund owed to a federal financial aid program is the student’s responsibility and will appear as a charge on the student’s account.